-Texas State Technical College, Marshall (TSTCM) provides computer and Internet resources to its students, faculty, and staff as a means of enhancing learning, efficiency, and productivity.
-This technology allows students to access resources beyond the boundaries of our physical campus so that learning may become more global and students, faculty, and staff can be more efficient in the production of their assignments and work tasks.
+Texas State Technical College, Marshall (TSTCM) provides computer and Internet resources to its students, faculty, and staff as a means of enhancing learning, efficiency, and productivity beyond the boundaries of our physical campus.
+Students, faculty, and staff are able to be more efficient in the production of their assignments and work tasks through using these resources.
 Finally, these resources enhance productivity by providing avenues of immediate communication on a global scale.
 In order to provide this resource to all persons affiliated with the College, a set of standards must be established for its management.

-The Internet, as an information resource, enables TSTCM to provide information beyond the confines of its campus.
+The Internet, as an information resource, enables the College to provide information beyond the confines of its campus.
 It allows access to ideas, information, and commentary from around the world.
 While the Internet offers a wealth of material that is personally, culturally, and professionally enriching to individuals of all ages, it also enables access to some material that may be offensive or disturbing to others, inaccurate, or illegal under U.S. law.
 TSTCM cannot police the global network and takes no responsibility for its content.
 Rather, all users must take responsibility for their own activities on the Internet.